How to Clear Incorrect Values in Bulk

 Frequently Asked Questions

-Not automatically.
-But Insycle generates a CSV detailing all changes, showing you relevant data before and after the update.
-You can use this CSV file to re-import the data back into your database.
+Yes, though not automatically.
+Insycle generates a CSV detailing all changes, showing you relevant data before and after the update.
+You can use this CSV file to re-import the data back into your database if needed.

-Using the Update tab, select the field that you would like to update, and leave the New Text input blank.
+Under the Step 2, Update tab, select the field that you would like to clear, and leave the New Text input blank.

 Related Help Articles